1992 Save Mart 300K

 The 1992 Save Mart 300K was the 12th stock car race of the 1992 NASCAR Winston Cup Series season, the third race of the 1992 NASCAR Winston West Series, and the fourth iteration of the event.
 The race was held on Sunday, June 7, 1992, before an audience of 83,000 at the Grand Prix layout of Sears Point Raceway, a 2.52 mi permanent road course layout.
 The race took the scheduled 74 laps to complete.
 In the final laps of the race, Morgan–McClure Motorsports driver Ernie Irvan would manage to make a late-race pass for the lead with eight to go, coming back from an early penalty to take his fourth career NASCAR Winston Cup Series victory and his first victory of the season.
 To fill out the top three, Hagan Racing driver Terry Labonte and Roush Racing driver Mark Martin would finish second and third, respectively.

 Background

-Sears Point Raceway is one of two road courses to hold NASCAR races, the other being Watkins Glen International.
+Sears Point Raceway at the time was one of two road courses to hold NASCAR races, the other being Watkins Glen International.
 The standard road course at Sears Point Raceway is a 12-turn course that is 2.52 mi long; the track was modified in 1998, adding the Chute, which bypassed turns 5 and 6, shortening the course to 1.95 mi.
 The Chute was only used for NASCAR events such as this race, and was criticized by many drivers, who preferred the full layout.
 In 2001, it was replaced with a 70-degree turn, 4A, bringing the track to its current dimensions of 1.99 mi.